yali-leshem/yali-leshem/README.md

 ## 🛠 Skills and Abilities

 - Programming Languages: C/C++, Python, Java, with basic experience in C#.
-- Machine Learning: Foundational concepts and techniques with hands-on experience in TensorFlow, Scikit-Learn, and PyTorch.
+- Machine Learning: Foundational concepts and techniques with hands-on experience in TensorFlow, Numpy and PyTorch.

 ## 🚀 Projects